jbush001/NyuziToolchain/README.md

 A few other things to note:

+* The name of the target is 'vectorproc'.
 * There is also an autoconf based build system in this project.
 It doesn't work.
 * Using sudo on make install as described can leave files with root ownership in your build directory, which can then cause cryptic build errors later when building as non-root.
 Doing a 'sudo chown -R &#x60;whoami&#x60; .' in the build directory will fix this.
 * If you are building on a multi-core machine, use 'make -j <i>n</i>' to do a faster parallel build, where <i>n</i> is the number of cores.